nikija/public/content/developers/api/connector.md

 ### Charge Customer

 Charges a customer, i.e. creates a new order attached to his profile with the specified items.
+Only positive charges are allowed by default, in order to post negative charges (rebates), the connector integration has to be configured in Mews to allow it.

 #### Request `[PlatformAddress]/api/connector/v1/customers/charge`